 Krysta graduated in 2011 from Academy Canada with a diploma in human science (massage therapy).
 Prior to studying massage therapy, Krysta attended Memorial University.
 She is an active member in good standing with the Newfoundland and Labrador Massage Therapy Association and the College of Massage Therapists of Newfoundland and Labrador.
 Krysta has been with our team since 2012.
 She has also worked closely with professional athletes, spent time in geriatric homes and attended several sporting events.
-She is certified in Kinesio Taping and has received certifications in myofascial therapy, soft tissue release and more.
+She is certified in Kinesio Taping, Cupping Therapy, and Graston Technique and has received certifications in myofascial therapy, soft tissue release and more.

-In her spare time, Krysta loves to be active through CrossFit, swimming and running outdoors.
-She loves to be surrounded by her family, friends and her dog, Winnie.
+In her spare time Krysta loves to be active through weight lifting, tennis, squash, golf, swimming and running/biking outdoors, board games and a frequent game of crib.
+She loves to be surrounded by her family, friends and dogs Ozzie, Luna and Winnie.